sourcery-ai-bot/Fundamentals/day_10/day_10.md

 a.)
 Think through what the choices a user should have will be.
 b.)
 Think through what competitions should be implemented, and how they will work.
 c.)
-After you have given it some though, try implementing it.
+After you have given it some thought, try implementing it.

 ## Brief introduction to HTML